-Students that are interested in the Cybersecurity concentration should officially apply to or transfer to the program.
+Students that are interested in the Cybersecurity concentration should officially apply directly to or transfer to the program.
 Only one program change (including admission deferrals) per graduate career is allowed.
+Students may also transfer from the Cybersecurity degree to the MAGS degree if eligible.
 Please consult with the academic advisor for procedures for degree changes or transfers.